On the Number of Interference Alignment Solutions for the K-User MIMO Channel with Constant Coefficients: Algorithmic aspects and special cases

-Theorem \ref{th:main2} can be used to approximate the number of solutions of a given MIMO system using Montecarlo integration (see Section \ref{sec:montecarlo} below).
-However, the convergence of the integral is quite slow in general.
-In the square symmetric case when all the $d_k$ and all the $N_k$ and $M_k$ are equal $\forall k$ and greater than $2d$, that is $N=M\geq 2d$, which holds automatically when $s=0$ and $K\geq3$; we can write another integral which has faster convergence in practice:
+We have shown how Theorem \ref{th:main2} can be used to approximate the number of IA solutions of a given interference channel using Monte Carlo integration.
+Nevertheless, our numerical experiments demonstrate that the convergence of the integral is, in general, slow.
+In this section, with the aim of mitigating this problem, we provide specializations for two cases of interest: square symmetric and single-beam scenarios.